 The problem that these executors run into is that estate administration is frequently not as quick or simple as they anticipated.
 There are a number of incidental legal issues that can arise during a “routine” estate administration.
 For example, what if the deceased person had an outstanding mortgage on a house and the bank is threatening to foreclose?
 As the personal representative of the estate, can you deal with such problems on your own without the assistance of an attorney?

 These are not hypothetical questions.
-In fact, it was the subject of a recent decision by a Illinois appeals court.
+In fact, it was the subject of a recent decision by a Wisconsin and Illinois appeals court.
 A deceased man had a mortgage on his property at the time of his death.
 The estate apparently made no effort to keep current on the mortgage payments during the administration period.
 Even after the lender initiated foreclosure proceedings, the personal representative of the estate took no action.
 According to the Court of Appeals’ opinion in the case, the estate “did not file an answer or other responsive pleading,” nor did it respond to a subsequent motion for default judgment.

 Only after the sheriff completed a foreclosure sale of the deceased man’s house did the personal representative finally do something.
 He objected to the confirmation of the sale.
 When the judge denied that motion, the personal representative then attempted to file an appeal.